ashwinreddy/blog/_notes/Public/Works/Empiricism and Subjectivity.md

 5. How is the subject constituted inside the given?

 Deleuze's answer is that the mind is affected by the passional and social.

+## Misc

+Deleuze describes [[william james]]'s work as exemplifying Hume's thesis that relations are external to their terms.